Sumac Onions

 Start by washing and lightly chopping your parsley.
 The next step is to slice your red onions thinly.
 Do not overlook this step.
 Red and white onions have a robust, pungent flavor, which can be too much for some people, so we strongly advise thinly slicing your onions.
 One way to reduce the intensity of the onions’ flavours is to soak them in a little cold water for 5 to 10 minutes.
 This step will reduce the onion’s spicy heat, making the dish less pungent.

 The next step is to add the Sumac and olive oil.
 Add a squeeze of lemon juice.
 It is essential to mix the ingredients well.
-You want the sumac to coat the entire onion and parsley.
+You want the Sumac to coat the entire onion and parsley.
 For the best results, let it rest for ten to fifteen minutes.
-Allowing the flavours to meld together will help the onions absorb the sumac.
-The sumac’s tartness with the onion’s sweetness will produce a beautiful flavour.
+Allowing the flavors to meld together will help the onions absorb the Sumac.
+The Sumac’s tartness with the onion’s sweetness will produce a beautiful flavor.

 What to Serve with your Sumac onions?

 You can serve Sumac Onions with a wide variety of dishes.
 Consider adding it to your salads for a crunchy, tart element, or to your grilled cheese sandwich.
 This side dish will add a lovely surprise flavor.
-Many people in the Middle East indulge in a Mezze platter, and often sumac onions paired with Baba Ghanoush, Hummus, and Grilled meat is truly a feast to delight every sense!
+Sumac onions are often paired with Baba Ghanoush, Hummus, and Grilled meat.

 How to Store your Sumac onions?